 Involuntary manslaughter is a less serious offense than second-degree murder.
 Second-degree murder is also an unintentional killing.
-But it is done with such extreme recklessness that the person should have known that death would result: The classic example is a repeat DUI offender who drives drunk and causes a deadly accident.
+But it is done with such extreme recklessness that the person should have known that death would result: The classic example is playing Russian Roulette.

 - 1- 4 years in Nevada State Prison, and

 - up to a $5,000 fine (at the judge’s discretion)

 This sentence is far less harsh than second-degree murder, which carries a possible life sentence.
 Note that the death penalty is never a punishment for involuntary manslaughter.

 Depending on the case, effective defense arguments for fighting NRS 200.070 charges include:

 - False accusations